top of page

 What I missed out on........

-I haven't managed to see much of Wiltshire, however, if I am to take another trip down to the Wiltshire Cotswolds Region in the future, I would like to visit Stonehenge.
+I didn't manage to see much of Wiltshire on my past trip, however, if I were to travel to this area in the future, I would like to visit Stonehenge.

 Stonehenge